 “Coach!”
 Worry laced Riley’s fervent whisper.

 Morgan’s heart stood still when she heard the whimpers, her vision drawn to the kenneled form.
-The normally plucky black lab cowered in the back of the cage, his fearful whines ripping through the hearts of both girls.
+The normally plucky black lab cowered in the back of the cage, his whines ripping through the hearts of both girls.
 Riley’s eyes blazed white-hot in more than a reflection of the flames.

 One of the cloaked figures held an ancient-looking tome while another assembled a series of objects that clanged against each other.
 The light from the fire reflected menacingly off the instruments of torture.